-Allowing the current high-cost area loan limits to expire in 2013, and reducing them to the GSE loan limits, would help return FHA's focus to serving low-to-moderate income and first-time homebuyers.
+Allowing the current high-cost area loan limits to expire in 2013, and reducing them to the GSE loan limits, would help sharpen FHA's focus on serving low-to-moderate income and first-time homebuyers.
 The expiration would not greatly affect national FHA lending and would expand the opportunity for private lenders to serve higher income borrowers.

 On the other hand, according to FHA data, larger loans tend to perform better compared with smaller loans in the same geographical area.
 Also, borrowers are already charged an additional 25 basis points for these loans.
-14 Thus, these high-cost loans actually improve the performance of the MMI Fund and provide additional revenue.
-Given that loans above \$625,000 comprise a small percentage of FHA's portfolio, but have significant positive attributes, policymakers may consider extending the limits until the MMI Fund is financially stable.
+Thus, these high-cost loans actually improve the performance of the MMI Fund and provide additional revenue.
+Given that loans above \$625,000 comprise a small percentage of FHA's portfolio, but have a significant number of positive attributes, policymakers might consider extending the limits until the MMI Fund is financially stable.

-While it would be rational to lower the high-cost FHA limits to focus the program on lowerincome and lower-wealth borrowers, the question is when to make this change.
-It is also important to recognize that making this change is unlikely to contribute positively to the financial health of the Fund, but would primarily serve to refocus FHA on serving its core mission.
+While it would be rational to lower the high-cost FHA limits to focus the program on lower-income and lower-wealth borrowers, the question is when to make this change.
+It is also important to recognize that making this change is unlikely to contribute positively to the financial health of the Fund, but would primarily serve to focus FHA on serving these borrowers.